tsunamisabella/Econometrix-/README.md

-# Econometrix-
+# econometrix

-Test, regressions and time-series analysis
+I store my code of tests, regressions and time-series analyses with R here.